top of page

 Training a Puppy with Snack

-We use only positive, force-free methods in our training sessions and classes.
-This approach is not only a kind and enjoyable way to teach and communicate with our dogs, it is also one of the most effective and sustainable ways to build new behaviours.
-Force-free training is often misunderstood as being permissive or lacking boundaries.
-In reality, it is one of the clearest and most structured ways to teach a dog how to behave well and the current best practice in modern animal training.
+We only use positive, force-free methods in all our training sessions and classes.
+This approach is not only kind and enjoyable for dogs, but also one of the most effective and sustainable ways to build new behaviours.
+Force-free training is sometimes misunderstood as being permissive or lacking boundaries, when in fact it provides clear structure and is considered best practice in modern animal training.

-Instead of using intimidation or harsh corrections dogs learn best when they understand which behaviours work and which ones don’t.
-By carefully rewarding the behaviours we want to see and managing the environment to prevent unwanted ones, we give dogs clear, consistent feedback that they can follow.
+Rather than using intimidation or harsh corrections, dogs learn best when they clearly understand which behaviours work and which don’t.
+By rewarding the behaviours we want and carefully managing the environment to prevent unwanted ones, we give dogs consistent, easy-to-follow feedback.

-This creates dogs who behave well not because they are worried about being corrected, but because the right choices genuinely make sense to them.
-The result is behaviour that is more reliable, more confident and far more resilient, even when distractions or stress are present.
+The result is dogs who behave well not because they fear correction, but because the right choices genuinely make sense to them.
+This leads to behaviour that is more reliable, confident and resilient, even around distractions or stress.

-Force-free training isn’t about being soft.
-It’s about being precise, fair and effective using methods that build understanding rather than fear, and relationships rather than resistance.
+Force-free training isn’t about being soft, it’s about being precise, fair and effective, building understanding rather than fear and strong relationships rather than resistance.

 A few words on dominance and pack theory

-For many years, dog training was influenced by early studies of captive wolves, which led to the idea that dogs misbehave in order to assert dominance or challenge their owner’s position within a “pack”.
-From this came the belief that owners needed to be the “alpha” and show their dog who was in charge.
+For many years, dog training was influenced by early studies of captive wolves, leading to the belief that dogs misbehave to assert dominance or challenge their owner’s place in the “pack”.
+From this came the idea that owners needed to be the “alpha” and show their dog who was in charge.

-We now understand that those early studies were based on artificially created groups of unrelated, captive wolves, whose behaviour differs greatly from that of natural wild wolf families.
-In the wild, wolves live in stable family units, working together in a structured and cooperative way.
-The so-called alpha pair functions much like parents in a human family, providing leadership, protection and care rather than enforcing control through conflict.
+We now know those studies were based on artificially created groups of unrelated captive wolves, whose behaviour differs greatly from natural wild wolf families.
+In the wild, wolves live in stable family units that are cooperative and structured.
+The so-called alpha pair acts more like parents, providing leadership and protection rather than enforcing control through conflict.

-Domestic dogs are not wolves, and they do not view their human families as packs in need of dominance.
-For this reason, modern dog training focuses on science, learning theory and practical experience, rather than outdated ideas about power and hierarchy.
-By teaching dogs what to do rather than trying to control what not to do we avoid unnecessary frustration and build behaviour that is calm, reliable and based on trust.
+Domestic dogs are not wolves, and they do not see their human families as packs requiring dominance.
+Modern dog training is therefore based on science, learning theory and practical experience, not outdated ideas about power and hierarchy.
+By teaching dogs what to do instead of trying to control what not to do, we reduce frustration and build calm, reliable behaviour based on trust.

 Wolf